hynek/structlog/docs/processors.rst

 ------

 The *processor chain* is just a Python list of processors.
+Each processors receives three positional arguments:

-Each processors will get passed the wrapped logger, the name of the wrapped method, and the current context together with the current event (called ``event_dict``) as positional arguments.
+#. the wrapped logger,
+#. the name of the wrapped method,
+#. and the current context together with the current event (called ``event_dict``).

 The return value of each processor is passed on to the next one as ``event_dict`` until finally the return value of the last processor gets passed into the wrapped logging method.